-The following comments are from teachers who have taught, or are currently teaching, in Mongolia.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from English teachers who have taught, or are currently teaching English in Mongolia.

 BEWARE of schools that offer you employment and send you a LETTER OF INVITATION for your visa, these schools often only provide you with a one-way entry only visa and because you travelled on their invitation you can’t leave the country again without their permission, which means possible hefty fees, that shouldn’t exist.
 Or they ask for money you don’t need to part with.